-(3) Any regulations may apply generally or with respect to different classes of aircraft, aerodromes, aeronautical products, aeronautical procedures, or aviation-related services, or with respect to the same class of aircraft, aerodrome, aeronautical product, aeronautical procedure, or aviation-related service in different circumstances.

-- (4) The Authority may, in making any regulations under subsection (1), provide that any contravention of any of the provisions of the regulations shall be an offence punishable - (a) in the case of a first offence under the regulations, with a fine not exceeding \$50,000 or with imprisonment for a term not exceeding 2 years or with both; and

-- (b) in the case of a second or subsequent offence under the regulations, with a fine not exceeding \$100,000 or with imprisonment for a term not exceeding 5 years or with both. - (5) The Authority may, in making any regulations under subsection (1), provide for the imposition of financial penalties for conduct that is a contravention of or failure to comply with a provision of the regulations or a direction, instruction or condition issued, given, made or imposed under, or in force by virtue of, the regulations, being conduct that does not constitute an offence.

-(6) Where the regulations provide for the removal, marking or lighting of anything referred to in subsection (1)(i), the regulations shall also provide for the payment of compensation to any person who suffers loss or damage or incurs reasonable expense in or as a direct result of the removal, marking or lighting or complying with those regulations, unless that thing was erected or the tree or plant was planted in contravention of the regulations or of the conditions imposed by the regulations.
+- (d) the provision of body samples for drug or alcohol tests, including the persons or bodies authorised to take body samples, the persons who may be required to provide such a body sample, and the procedure for the handling and analysis of body samples taken in connection with drug or alcohol tests. - (3) Any regulations may apply generally or with respect to different classes of aircraft, aerodromes, aeronautical products, aeronautical procedures, or aviation-related services, or with respect to the same class of aircraft, aerodrome, aeronautical product, aeronautical procedure, or aviation-related service in different circumstances. - (4) The Authority may, in making any regulations under subsection (1), provide that any contravention of any of the provisions of the regulations shall be an offence punishable - (a) in the case of a first offence under the regulations, with a fine not exceeding \$50,000 or with imprisonment for a term not exceeding 2 years or with both; and - (b) in the case of a second or subsequent offence under the regulations, with a fine not exceeding \$100,000 or with imprisonment for a term not exceeding 5 years or with both. - (5) The Authority may, in making any regulations under subsection (1), provide for the imposition of financial penalties for conduct that is a contravention of or failure to comply with a provision of the regulations or a direction, instruction or condition issued, given, made or imposed under, or in force by virtue of, the regulations, being conduct that does not constitute an offence. - (6) Where the regulations provide for the removal, marking or lighting of anything referred to in subsection (1)(k), the regulations must also provide for the payment of compensation to any person who suffers loss or damage or incurs reasonable expense in or as a direct result of the removal, marking or lighting or complying with those regulations, unless that thing was erected or the tree or plant was planted in contravention of the regulations or of the conditions imposed by the regulations.

-(7) Where any regulation is made under this section regulating the conditions under which noise and vibration may be caused by aircraft on aerodromes, no liability shall lie in respect of nuisance by reason only of the noise and vibration caused by aircraft on an aerodrome to which the regulation applies, so long as the provisions of that regulation are duly complied with.

-(8) All regulations made under this section shall be presented to Parliament as soon as possible after publication in the Gazette.
+- (7) Where any regulation is made under this section regulating the conditions under which noise and vibration may be caused by aircraft on aerodromes, no liability shall lie in respect of nuisance by reason only of the noise and vibration caused by aircraft on an aerodrome to which the regulation applies, so long as the provisions of that regulation are duly complied with. - (8) If a person is prohibited by any regulations under subsection (1)(r) from disclosing or using any flight recorder information or other information, then - (a) the person cannot be required by any court to disclose that information; and - (b) any information disclosed by the person in contravention of that prohibition is not admissible in any civil proceedings or other proceedings or any criminal proceedings other than proceedings against the person for an offence under those regulations.

-(9) For the avoidance of doubt, nothing in this Act authorises the making of any regulations providing that an aviation safety instrument shall be required by or in respect of the provision of airport services and facilities or the privilege to operate an airport within the meaning of the Civil Aviation Authority of Singapore Act (Cap.
-41).
+- (9) All regulations made under this section must be presented to Parliament as soon as possible after publication in the Gazette. - (10) To avoid doubt, nothing in this Act authorises the making of any regulations providing that an aviation safety instrument is required by or in respect of the provision of airport services and facilities or the privilege to operate an airport within the meaning of the Civil Aviation Authority of Singapore Act 2009.